jhsware/inferno-bootstrap/README.md

 ```

 ## Usage
-To use the components without requiring transpilation you import from the `/dist` directory:
+To use the components without transpiling you import from the `/dist` directory:

 ```JavaScript
 // Cherry pick to reduce size